lesc-utfpr/dercs-emf/README.md

 ## Development
 The DERCS model is defined through a Eclipse Modeling Framework Ecore model.
+(For a tutorial on basic usage of Ecore see e.g.: https://eclipsesource.com/blogs/tutorials/emf-tutorial/)

 To make changes to the model:
 1. Open the project using the Eclipse Modeling Tools
 2. Edit the model in the `ECoreDercsModel/model/dercs.ecore` file